 If you’re eligible, you’ll receive an Electronic Benefits Transfer (EBT) card.
 Money is automatically transferred to your card every month.
 The amount you receive will be dependent on your income and other factors.
 When you receive your card depends on your income status.
 If you’re lower-income, then you should get it within seven days.
 Your benefits will start from the time you applied.

 Once you’ve received your EBT card, you can use it to purchase various grocery items at certain shops and retailers.
 You can even utilize your card outside your state of residence.

 How Can I Get Emergency Food Stamps?

 You can also receive emergency food stamps or, as mentioned on the USA.gov site, you can get “Immediate Food Assistance.”
 If you desperately need food now, call the USDA National Hunger Hotline at 1-800-3-HUNGRY (1-800-348-6479), which is open Monday through Friday between 7 am and 10 pm EST.

 Additionally, the USA.gov site suggests that you contact “community or religious organizations to find a local food bank or food pantry.”
-However, the USDA also offers The Emergency Food Assistance Program (TEFAP), which might be of more use.
+The USDA also offers The Emergency Food Assistance Program (TEFAP), which might be of more use.
 You may qualify for T.E.F.A.P. if you receive food from your local food bank or if you eat at an assistance facility like a soup kitchen.
 Like S.N.A.P., you’ll need to contact your State Distributing Agency for further aid.

 Of course, emergency food stamps are essentially “expedited” S.N.A.P. benefits.
 If you make less money than the average S.N.A.P. recipient, then you should receive your benefits at a faster turnaround than most.
 You’ll find that states are currently much more lenient with the ongoing, pervasive presence of COVID-19.
 Again, reach out to your state’s social service agency to see if you’re eligible for expedited S.N.A.P. benefits.

 Who Qualifies for Emergency Food Stamps?